 If you have an older adult in your life, such as a grandparent or an ageing parent, you should know that how you communicate with them could dictate their health, their feelings of wellness, and their quality of life for years to come.
-It’s easy to underestimate just how important communication is your older adults, but with the right strategies, you can easily improve this area of elder interaction.
+It’s easy to underestimate just how important communication is to older adults, but with the right strategies, you can easily improve this area of elder interaction.

 The value of effective communication for older adults